iterative/dvc.org/content/docs/command-reference/plot/show.md

 ```

 By default, the command plots the last column of the tabular file.
 Please look
-at the default behaviour of `-y` option.
+at the default behavior of `-y` option.

 ```dvc
 $ dvc plot show logs.csv